Jeffcaruso/capstone-342-A4-v1-/ReadMe.md

 ## Jeffrey Caruso Fall 2023 - Winter 2024

 ### Info
-- This Repo is autograder for 342 A4 SkipList, as a component in my Capstone project.
+- This Repo is autograder for 342 A4 SkipList, part of my Capstone project.

 ## reference: